AshuKV/Sentiment-Analysis-of-COVID-19-Tweets/README.md

 ## Working
-The given kaggle notebook shows that we just need to add the dataset file from [this](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-late-april/activity), run the notebook and then visualize the sentiments of the people in this epidemic.
+The given notebook shows that we just need to add the dataset file from [this](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-late-april/activity), run the cells and then visualize the sentiments of the people in this epidemic.

 ## Dependencies